ietf-satp/draft-ramakrishna-satp-data-sharing/draft-ramakrishna-satp-data-sharing.md

 Either endpoint system in a data sharing protocol instance must have the following configured in their respective data stores, which, if the system is a distributed ledger system, should be a shared ledger.

-- View request access control policies: as described in Section 8, one or more access control policy rules according to the given specification should be recorded before a data sharing protocol instance.
+- View request access control policies: as described in Section 8 in the Views and View Addresses draft {{SATV}}, one or more access control policy rules according to the given specification should be recorded before a data sharing protocol instance.
 If a view request is received by a system and there is no appropriate policy rule in the system’s record, the principle of least privilege should be applied, and the view request rejected.
-- View verification policies: as described in Section 6, one or more verification policies according to the given specification should be recorded before a data sharing protocol instance.
+- View verification policies: as described in Section 6 in the Views and View Addresses draft {{SATV}}, one or more verification policies according to the given specification should be recorded before a data sharing protocol instance.
 If a view is received by a system and there is no appropriate policy rule in the system’s record, the view should be deemed invalid.
 The client itself ought to avoid sending a view request if an appropriate verification policy cannot be retrieved, but even if a malicious client proceeds with a spurious view request, the destination system’s back end should declare the proof accompanying the view response to be invalid.
 - External identities and certifications: participating systems can be abstracted into one or more security domains that represent the stakeholders of that system.
 For effective policy enforcement, i.e., to authenticate a view request or validate a view, knowledge of a remote system’s security domains—identity providers, certification authorities, and group structure if the system is a distributed ledger—is necessary.
 This information is typically, though not limited to, a set of certificate hierarchies, which should be determined and recorded to the system’s data store before a data sharing protocol instance.
 In the absence of such recorded information about the counterparty system, the protocol should terminate in the view request access control check step or in the view validation step.

 # Related Open Issues